 EIF coordinates essential country-specific trade analysis in the form of Diagnostic Trade Integration Studies (DTIS) and Action Matrices.
 This evidence-based work helps countries identify priorities to guide their trade agendas, reveals constraints to trade integration, and advises on key action areas.

 To assist in-country trade planning and implementation, EIF supports the creation of National Implementation Units, which coordinate the delivery of an LDC's trade strategy and policy.
-These bodies are integral to government operations related to mainstreaming trade and Aid for Trade.
+These bodies are integral to government operations related to trade.

-Learn more about how to apply for a Institutional Support projectsGuidelines ›
+Learn more about how to apply for institutional supportGuidelines ›

-Based on the evidence provided by EIF's in-country trade research and analysis, catalytic injections of funds are made to key sectors for maximum impact.
+Based on the evidence provided by EIF's in-country trade research and analysis, injections of funds are made in key sectors – like pashmina in Nepal, mango in Senegal and coconut in Samoa – all aimed at maximum impact.